Centralized Mail Planning

 Exceed Parcel Locker Requirements

-The U.S. Postal Service specifications require one (1) parcel locker for every ten (10) mail compartments (1:10) for each centralized installation location.
+As of July 2020, the U.S. Postal Service specifications require one (1) parcel locker for every five (5) mail compartments (1:5) for each centralized installation location.
 These parcel lockers can be added within each individual mailbox module or grouped together in one location near the mailboxes.

 Provide Security Through Generic Compartment ID